janessaref/employ-yay/README.md

 ## Images of Project

-Attached below is a picture of the application.
+Attached below is a picture of the application and the employee questions using the Chalk and Inquier libraries.

 ![pic](assets/teamgeneratorNEW.png)
 ![pic](assets/emloyeequestions.png)